vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 R

 Fig. 20 and gave a table of double-chords from 0° to 90°, which was later improved by Ptolemy in his Syntaxis.
-It is suggested by Neugebauer, that the 'Sine function' (Jya in Hindu astronomy) was introduced 600 years later by Aryabhata, and replaced the double chord.
+It is suggested by Neugebauer, that the 'Sine function' (Jya in Hindu astronomy) was introduced 600 years later by Aryabhaṭa, and replaced the double chord.
 The Hindu astronomers used Utkramajyā which is the ver sine function, 1-cos a, but do not appear to hate used the cosine function as such.
 Neither the Greeks nor the Hindus used the tangent, and the cotangent, which were introduced by Arab astronomers about the ninth century (al-Battānı, 858-929 A.D.), and were known in Latin in early days as Umbra Versa, and Umbra Extensa (extent of shadow ) respectively.
 These are reminiscent of the practice of designating the zenith distance Z of the sun by the length 1 of the shadow of the gnomon, l=p tan 2, p being the height of the gnomon.

 Between Hipparchos and Claudius Ptolemy (150 A.D.), who lived at the Alexandrian Museum from 128 A.D. to 151 A.D., there is a gap of 300 years, which saw the phenomenal rise of horoscopic astrology.
 There are, however, very few great names in astronomy.
 Menelaos, a Greek astronomer who lived in Rome about 98 A.D., laid the foundation of spherical trigonometry, but it was confined to a transversal proposition from which Ptolemy deduced solutions for only right angled spherical triangles, of which either two sides or an angle and one side are given.
 The Hindu astronomers likewise used only solutions of right angled spherical triangles.
 The discovery of general relations in spherical triogenometry was the work of Arabic astronomers (al-Battani).